You are currently viewing Top Dressing for Succulents ~ Why Use It?

 how to plant succulents - use scoop to add top dressing

 Does the top dressing impair air circulation for the soil and roots?
 Succulent roots need oxygen for the plant to live.
 Small pockets of air in the gritty soil hold air, allowing the roots to access oxygen.
-A top dressing of gravel, pebbles or even sand does not prevent the air from reaching the soil and benefiting the plant’s roots.
+A top dressing of gravel, pebbles, or even sand does not prevent the air from reaching the soil and benefiting the plant’s roots.
 Too much water with insufficient drainage saturates the soil, driving out air pockets and “drowning” the plant.
-Top dressing in no way impairs your plant’s access to oxygen.
+Succulent top dressing in no way impairs your plant’s access to oxygen.

 Where to Buy Pebbles for Succulents?